 The Australian Embassy is building on existing ties of collaboration to make science, education, and innovation a stronger focus in our future bilateral relationship.

 The Australian Embassy works with Japanese and Australian government agencies, peak bodies, education and research institutions, and industry to support this cooperation.

 - strengthening high-quality collaboration between Australian and Japanese researchers and industry

 - raising awareness of the quality of Australian research, innovation, and technology

 - strengthening partnerships to increase student mobility numbers in both directions

 For more information on Australia’s international collaboration:

 Australia and Japan enjoy a wide range of links at the school, university, science agency and company levels.
-The Australian Embassy Tokyo’s active science diplomacy strategy is designed to further strengthen high-quality collaboration with Japanese researchers and industry, and raise awareness of the quality of Australian research and innovation.
+The Australian Embassy Tokyo’s active education, research, and science diplomacy strategy is designed to further strengthen high-quality collaboration with Japanese researchers and industry, and raise awareness of the quality of Australian research and innovation.

 Recent activities have included: